accetto/xubuntu-vnc-novnc/docker/xubuntu-vnc-novnc/README.md

 passwd
 ```

-Please to not confuse the **default application user** password with the **VNC user** password, because they both have the same default values.
+Please do not confuse the **default application user** password with the **VNC user** password, because they both have the same default value.
 However, the former one is used for **sudo** and it can be changed using `passwd` command.
 The latter one is used for VNC access and it can be changed through the **VNC_PW** environment variable (see above).

 The **sudo** command allows user elevation, so the **default application user** can, for example, install new applications.